tmanzhe/tmanzhe/README.md

 ## Hi there 👋

-building an esports tourney for a community of 75k+
-@demanesports
-@demanclub

 <!--
 **tmanzhe/tmanzhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.